MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-network-topology-and-connectivity.md

 ## Plan for inbound and outbound internet connectivity

 This section recommends connectivity models for inbound and outbound connectivity to and from the public internet.
-Because Azure-native network security services like Azure Firewall, Azure Web Application Firewall on Application Gateway, and Azure Front Door are fully managed services, you don't incur the operational and management costs associated with infrastructure deployments, which can become complex at scale.
+Azure-native network security services like Azure Firewall, Azure Web Application Firewall on Application Gateway, and Azure Front Door are fully managed services, so you don't incur the operational and management costs that are associated with infrastructure deployments.

 **Design recommendations for SAP implementation:**